polsys/ennemi/docs/index.md

 ## In brief

-`ennemi` is a Python 3 package for estimating Mutual Information and other information-theoretic measures of continuous variables.
+`ennemi` is a Python 3 package for estimating mutual information and other information-theoretic measures of continuous variables.
-It is aimed at practical data analysis, with simple one-method interface and built-in support for time lags.
+These measures can be used for non-linear correlation analysis.
+The package is designed for practical data analysis with no theoretical background required.

 **Features:**
+- Non-linear correlation detection:
   - Mutual information between two variables
-- Conditional mutual information with arbitrary-dimensional conditioning variables
+  - Conditional MI with arbitrary-dimensional conditioning variables
+  - Discrete-continuous MI
+- Practical data analysis:
   - Interface for evaluating multiple variable pairs and time lags with one call
-- Integrated with `pandas` data frames (optional, `pandas` not required)
+  - Integrated with `pandas` data frames (optional)
-- Automatically parallelized estimation
+  - Optimized and automatically parallelized estimation

 `ennemi` is currently developed by Petri Laarne ([@polsys](https://github.com/polsys)) at [Institute for Atmospheric and Earth System Research (INAR)](https://www.helsinki.fi/en/inar-institute-for-atmospheric-and-earth-system-research),